 If You Don’t Know the Purpose of Your Meeting, You Are Prohibited From Starting

-The title of this week’s blog was seen on the wall of a conference room at Intel’s headquarters.
+So, let's take a breath and rethink what we're doing.
 First, make sure you even need a meeting, then read on for ways to get the most out of your time:

 Plan in Advance: Take time to identify the purpose, content and results.